SERVICES

 Dentures are removable prosthetic devices that are used to replace missing teeth and surrounding tissues.
 They can be used to replace all the teeth in the upper or lower jaw (complete dentures) or only a few missing teeth (partial dentures).

 The process of getting dentures typically involves a couple appointments to take impressions of your mouth, make models of your teeth, and create the final dentures.
-Dr. Logan will also work with you to select the size, shape, and color of your denture teeth to ensure a natural-looking and comfortable fit.
+Dr. Miller will also work with you to select the size, shape, and color of your denture teeth to ensure a natural-looking and comfortable fit.

 After the dentures are placed, you may experience some discomfort or difficulty speaking and eating, but these issues typically resolve with time and practice.
-It’s important to follow Dr. Logan’s instructions for cleaning and caring for your dentures to maintain their function and appearance.
+It’s important to follow Dr. Miller’s instructions for cleaning and caring for your dentures to maintain their function and appearance.

 Yes, there are several different types of dentures available, and the best type of dentures for you will depend on your individual needs and preferences.